thommck/python-for-data-science/week2-python-basics/README.md

 # Week 2 - Python basics: data types, functions and best practices

 Welcome to week 2!
 This week we will look at the concept of data types (despite Python being a dynamically-typed language, yes!), functions, classes as well as best practices.
 This file will explore a handful of topics that will be introduced in this week's homework.
 Please take some time to look over the content of this file as it will be a huge help when working through the notebooks.
-There is also a wiki file that contains a brief description of all the functions used in the homework notebooks to help you further understand.
 Good luck!

 ## Object orientated programming